 State Inheritance Taxes

 However, the amount your heirs have to pay depends on their relationship to you.
-For instance, in all states with an inheritance tax, any money you leave to your spouse is exempt.
+For instance, in most states with an inheritance tax, any money you leave to your spouse is exempt.
 In some cases, other close relatives are also free from inheritance tax or pay tax at a reduced rate.

 The six states with inheritance taxes are: